-Good Samaritan Hospital and Samaritan North Health Center in nearby Englewood provide accessible health care services.
+Miami Valley Hospital North in nearby Englewood provides accessible health care services.
 Dettmer Hospital, Stouder Memorial Hospital, and Upper Valley Medical Center are nearby in Troy.

 Local merchants supply residents with everyday needs, with several restaurants, a bowling alley and other services nearby.

 Supporting the rich history of the area, residents find the Union Township Museum contains historical, and genealogical information for West Milton and the surrounding area - especially Quaker history.
 That role in the town's development is celebrated every year in October with the Quaker Heritage Festival.
 There are traditional craft demonstrations and a parade.
 A mountain man encampment brings back the sights and smells of days gone by.
 West Milton's Lookout Park, with its grass-covered hillside, is the perfect place to spend some time.
 West Milton has two municipal parks; the athletic facilities are located at the Lowry Complex on the west site of town.
 The Brukner Nature Center is only minutes away, and parks and nature areas operated by the county are also close by.
 Stillwater Ridge public golf course is an 18-hole range for golf enthusiasts.